 |

-Welcome package: workspace details, booking instructions, floor maps
+Welcome details, booking instructions, and floor maps

 |

-HR + workplace ops
+HR + workplace operations

 |